john-smilga/react-testing-course/01-rtl-tutorial/README.md

 Sandbox.test.tsx

+So far all our examples where unit tests, because we were testing the individual components, however, we can also test the interaction between the components.
+This is called an integration test, and we are going to see in action when testing our Sandbox component

 - unit test
   When we are testing the individual components, we are testing them in isolation and it's called a unit test.
 - integration test